Ozempic Face — Lose the Weight, Keep the Face

 Lucy Kant has been writing about nutrition, longevity, and women's wellness for over twenty years.
 Her work focuses on how daily choices — food, supplementation, movement, skincare — interact with the body's changes across different stages of life.

-In the last five years, she has focused on the impact of new anti-obesity drugs on the female body and face, with particular attention to the less-discussed consequences of GLP-1 therapies.
+In the last five years, her work has expanded across two pillars: the impact of new GLP-1 anti-obesity drugs on the female body and face, and the symptoms women over 40 are routinely told are "just stress" — hormonal bloating, water retention, perimenopause and Hashimoto's.
 She believes women deserve honest information, not exaggerated promises.
 She believes aging well is an act of intelligence, not a gift of genetics.
-She believes a woman's face is hers, and that it should be protected with the same care we give to general health.
+She believes a woman's body is hers, and that it should be protected with the same care we give to general health.

 The Complete Protocol for Ozempic®, Mounjaro® & Wegovy® Users